ChurchSuite and GDPR

 We're committed to ongoing development of functionality to help churches comply with best-practice and compliance, both for those already in your database, but also for new people that you'll add in the future.
 Obviously we're not responsible for your church's compliance, and certainly the GDPR extends to far more than just your use of ChurchSuite.

-The remainder of this article outlines some of the changes we've introduced to the platform to help churches in their compliance as they use ChurchSuite.
+The remainder of this article summarises some of the key GDPR features we've introduced to the platform to help churches in their compliance as they use ChurchSuite.

 - We now log all My ChurchSuite password reset requests against the Address Book contact, and we log all user password reset request against the User's profile.